ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-in-clusters.markdown

 **Replication due to a Counter Name modification**:

 * As described in the [Overview](../../../client-api/session/counters/overview#overview) section, creating or deleting a Counter triggers a document change.
-* As a result, the whole document, including its Counters and their values, is replicated to all nodes in the database group.
+* As a result, the whole document, including the new Counter value, is replicated to all nodes in the database group.
+  Existing Counters aren't replicated, since they already exist on the other nodes and their values haven't changed.

 {PANEL/}